 - 6.43 Available information on household demographics would suggest that over the period 2018/19 to 2022/23, there is an additional person who is expected to form a new household, requiring one additional plot on a yard.
-Over the period 2023/24 to 2028/29, a further four households are expected to form, requiring two plots (assuming a 50% household formation rate) on yards. - 6.44 It would be recommended that the requirements from newly-forming households are assessed in five years' time to determine the actual scale of household formation and any change in turnover on existing authorised yards. - 6.45 Therefore the overall plot requirement is 7 over the period 2014/15 to 2028/29 (Table 6.6).
-In the light of the evidence from this study, it is recommended that the Council seek to deliver 7 additional Travelling Showperson plots over the 15 year Local Plan Period.
+Over the period 2023/24 to 2028/29, a further four households are expected to form, requiring two plots (assuming a 50% household formation rate) on yards. - 6.44 It would be recommended that the requirements from newly-forming households are assessed in five years' time to determine the actual scale of household formation and any change in turnover on existing authorised yards. - 6.45 Therefore the overall plot requirement is 8 over the period 2014/15 to 2028/29 (Table 6.6).
+In the light of the evidence from this study, it is recommended that the Council seek to deliver 8 additional Travelling Showperson plots over the 15 year period 2014/15 to 2028/29.

-Table 6.6 2028/29 Summary of overall permanent plot requirements for the period 2014/15 to Total requirement (15 years) assuming no turnover Total 7
+Table 6.6 2028/29 Summary of overall permanent plot requirements for the period 2014/15 to Total requirement (15 years) assuming no turnover Total 8